Fair Transitions

 Malnutrition is a major public health problem affecting a significant proportion of the world’s population (149.2 million children under five are stunted and 45.4 million are emaciated, etc.).
 As such, the effects of malnutrition concern various aspects of the global governance spectrum (health, development, food systems, etc.), both in the Global South and in the Global North, since it also encompasses obesity (39% of people over 18 were overweight in 2016, and 13% were obese).
 Following on from the summits in London in 2012 and Tokyo in 2021, the Nutrition for Growth (N4G) Summit will take place in Paris in 2025 and will be a major event given the scale of the issue.

-The spring meeting of the Paris Peace Forum will be the kick-off for discussions leading up to the N4G.
-On this occasion, the PPF will bring together an independent panel of experts to begin work on the scientific evidence that should guide the decisions taken at the N4G.
-The Forum will also bring together a group of private sector representatives to begin work on corporate commitments to help fight malnutrition worldwide.
-This meeting represents an opportunity to break down silos and address the topic beyond the nutrition community, in order to identify and prioritize essential solutions and bring them to scale.
+The Spring Meeting of the Paris Peace Forum was the kick-off for discussions leading up to the N4G.
+On this occasion, the PPF brought together an independent panel of experts to begin work on the scientific evidence that should guide the decisions taken at the N4G.
+The Forum also gathered a group of private sector representatives to begin work on corporate commitments to help fight malnutrition worldwide.
+This meeting represented an opportunity to break down silos and address the topic beyond the nutrition community, in order to identify and prioritize essential solutions and bring them to scale.

 The devastating consequences of pandemics, from the COVID-19 to repeated outbreaks of avian flu, Ebola, and HIV, underscored the urgent need for early warning systems to detect and respond to emerging infectious diseases effectively.
 As the COVID-19 pandemic showed us, access to genetic sequence data is crucial to respond early to a health threat.
 While data being used to develop new medical products often comes from scientific institutions in the Global South, it does not always lead to compensation or access to medical countermeasures needed to fight a pandemic.
 A key element of the “Fair Transitions” is therefore to recognize the role of these institutions, and to build strong foundations for the fair-sharing of data, and fair-benefit from the proceeds of the use of such data.

-Part of the work of this Spring Meeting will therefore be devoted to advancing conversations on this notion of fair benefit-sharing and, more generally, on how to draw lessons on solidarity and equity to build a more cohesive global health ecosystem.
-The Forum will present its work on a compensatory mechanism, but will also open up the debate to take stock of the conversations planned at the World Health Assembly around a pandemic agreement, the views of the African continent on regionalization strategies in health, and on financing needs in the ecosystem.
+Part of the work of this Spring Meeting was therefore devoted to advancing conversations on this notion of fair benefit-sharing and, more generally, on how to draw lessons on solidarity and equity to build a more cohesive global health ecosystem.
+The Forum presented its work on a compensatory mechanism, but also opened the debate to take stock of the conversations planned at the World Health Assembly around a pandemic agreement, the views of the African continent on regionalization strategies in health, and on financing needs in the ecosystem.

 The Speakers